Motunau Island: Flora and fauna

 The island is an important site for seabirds.
 In 1967, it was the breeding site of an estimated 23,000 individual birds.
 It is home to a colony of 5,000 white-flippered penguins.
 Other birds recorded as breeding there include white-faced storm petrels, sooty shearwaters, fairy prions, variable oystercatchers and white-fronted terns.
 The island has the only colony of white-faced storm petrels found along the coast between Cook Strait and the Otago Peninsula.

-Three species of lizard inhabit the island, including the species Leiolopsima lineocellatum, which is considered regionally uncommon.
+Three species of lizard inhabit the island, including the species Oligosoma elium, which is considered 'Nationally Endangered'.

 Fur seals use rock platforms around the island as haul-out sites.
 An elephant seal and a Hooker's sealion have also been reported on the island.

 The main vegetation type on the island plateau is introduced grassland.
 Cliffs and scarps support grassland and herbfield.
 There are patches of mixed shrubland, including many introduced species.